GratitudeToken/SHIELD/README.md

 ## THE UI

 Needs to be simple, github style perhaps.
-The main function of the UI is to display the list of open and passed proposals and issues.
+The main function of the UI is to display the list of open and passed proposals, polls and issues.

 In this regard, it needs to display simple information for each post like:

-* Post type (issue or proposal)
+* Post type (issue, poll or proposal)
 * Post title
 * Post image (link to an image uploaded on the server when you create the post you can upload one)
 * Post description